warrenwu123/computer_space/README.md

 ```

 ## [4] Set the permission for this
+Setting read-only permissions protects the private key from unauthorized access or modification, a security best practice.
 By running this code, we set the private key to only-read mode.
 ```
 chmod 400 24372276-key.pem